City Faith – Yakuba Begum’s Iftar, Hazrat Nizamuddin Basti

 [Text and photos by Mayank Austen Soofi]

 “We are from Bihar,” says Ms Begum in a very low voice.
-Gesturing towards the person by her side, she adds, “He is my aadmi (man).
-He has problems in his eyes.
+Gesturing towards the bearded person by her side, she adds, “He is my aadmi (man).
+He has problem with his eyes.
 He cannot see clearly… we will go to the doctor after the Eid.”
-The bearded man smiles apologetically.
+The man smiles apologetically.
 He is wearing black shoes.
 Ms Begum is barefoot.

 “I beg,” says Ms Begum.
 “We don’t have children… since my husband cannot walk around on his own, I arrange for our food.
 Everyday we have boiled rice for sehri (the pre-dawn meal in Ramzan). ”